realms-team/solserver/README.md

 The JSON API is available over HTTP, secured using SSL.

+## Security

+Mutual authentication using SSL is REQUIRED.
+Prior to communicating between a basestation and the server:
+* the certificate of the server MUST be installed on the basestation
+* the certificate of the basestation MUST be installed on the server

 ## Base URI

 The base URI of the JSON API is: